 If you do interviews, game-show content, movie reviews, or anything of that nature, you could consider featuring patrons during part (or all!) of the show.
 If featuring a fan on a live stream makes you nervous, you could always play a pre-recorded segment that features them.

 One of the best things about a live stream is that it’s, well, live.
 A few weeks after the show, most recordings become obsolete.
-But creators whose content stays valuable over time collect those into a gated library of content that only patrons can access.
+But if you're a creator whose content stays valuable over time, you'd be wise to collect those videos into a gated library of content that only patrons can access.

 For example, Video Games AWESOME! offers a patrons-only movie night stream, but only patrons who have paid a collective total of at least $50 get access to the archive.
 Everyone else can only access the most recent movie night stream.

 Big Jet TV also maintains an archive of old streams.
-They charge a flat $4.30/month for all rewards, including an archive of aviation footage from previous streams.
+They charge a flat $4.30/month for all benefits, including an archive of aviation footage from previous streams.
 This allows them to host all their streams on their own website instead of using a 3rd party platform like Twitch.
-(That said, we often recommend using both Twitch and Patreon—both are tools that, when used together, can produce a net boost in your income.
-And since Twitch often claims 50% of subscription fees, using Patreon to handle subscriptions saves a lot of money since our fee is equal to or less than 10% total).
+(That said, we often recommend using both Twitch and Patreon — both are tools that, when used together, can produce a net boost in your income).

-Recognition is more accurately a category of rewards that center around recognizing and thanking the patrons who support you.
-Sometimes, that means displaying their names on screen or reading their names out loud.
+A little recognition can go a long way, and thanking the patrons that support you is a good way to do that.
+Sometimes, that means displaying their names on screen during a stream or reading their names out loud.
 Other times, that means making a joke about them during your stream.

 In fact, Streamlabs built a Twitch extension that sends you real-time updates whenever someone becomes your patron.
 If it happens during a stream, you can give them a shout-out right after they sign up!